+But let us also note that there is an important background to this birth of Jesus.
+We will focus then first on the Role that God plays in governing the affairs of mankind.
+We will find that as we look at the Book of Ecclesiastes.
 The book of Ecclesiastes is one of the most peculiar books in the Bible.
 Every generation has found it fascinating, because more than any other Book it takes an extremely realistic look at the confusion and desperation in the lives of men.
 It pulls the veil that covers all the eyes of all men and therefore looks at reality.

 In our Study today we will see what reality is and how God displays reality to men.
-Reality therefore can only be seen as we look at the Boy Jesus for He made all things and all things are made for Him and wrapped up in Him.
+Reality therefore can only be seen as we look at the Boy Jesus for, He made all things and all things are made for Him and wrapped up in Him.

-When the writer asks the fundamental question, Where can I find meaning? he emphasized the seeming circularity in life on the Earth.
+When Solomon the writer asks the fundamental question, Where can I find meaning? he emphasized the seeming circularity in life on the Earth.

-The Book philosophically examines secular wisdom and knowledge, limiting itself to what is apparent to the natural mind.
+The Book examines secular wisdom and knowledge, limiting itself to what is apparent to the natural mind.
 It therefore looks at human life, constantly repeating its key phrase "under the sun", for that is what it is observing, analyzing, discussing personal experiences and reviewing them in the light of human wisdom.

-The "Table of Ecclesiastes" then collects what man has been able to learn "under the sun", that is, the visible world.
+The Book then collects what man has been able to learn "under the sun", that is, the visible world.